One-Time Lump Sum

 Periodic Recurring Disbursements

 A recurring disbursement is set up once and then automatically disburses a predetermined dollar amount into the plaintiff’s bank account.
-Funding occurs on a regular basis; usually the around the 1st of each month.
+Funding occurs on a regular basis; usually around the 1st of each month.

 Recurring disbursements are reserved for high-value cases with debilitating or severe, life-altering injuries.
 It acts as a partial or full income replacement for a primary breadwinner who is unable to work or will never return to work.